 In this foundational course students develop a mission statement for the class and research in depth the issues and topics related to that mission.
 Emphasis is placed on becoming deeply familiar with the multiplicity of factors that surround the group's chosen issue and developing individual and group goals (short and long term).
 They examine the process of and begin to understand how to be effective agents of social change.
 Offered fall semester.
-Civilization or Society.
+Counts toward Civilization or Society requirement.

-GST 260-69.
+GST 260-269.
 CULTURE COURSES

 These courses provide contemporary and historical perspectives on various nations.
 They are taught in English by natives of the respective countries, usually visiting international faculty members.
 Specific topics vary but include history, language, arts, business, family, food and religion.
 Offered fall and spring.
-(Civilization, Expression or Society).
+Counts toward Civilization, Expression or Society requirement.

-GST 260

-001 200.
-OOLIGINE OF SALLAM 2 311
+GST 260.
+CULTURE OF JAPAN 2 sh

 GST 261.
 CULTURE OF CHINA 2 sh

 GST 263.
 CULTURE OF SPAIN 2 sh

+GST 267.
+CULTURE OF EGYPT 2 sh

 GST 281.
 THE LIBERAL ARTS FORUM 2 sh